adhocmaster/ScrumMate/frontend/README.md

     - Planning Poker (Not done): Allow teams to play planning poker.
     - Register: The registed page contains the UI for registering a user account.
     - ReleasePlan: This page contains the release plan, including the proposed release date, high level goals, and user stories.
-    - Sprint (Not done): Contains the sprints for the chose project.
+    - Sprint: Contains the sprints for the chosen project.

 The UI makes use of the MUI library to reduce development time and to ensure that the pages are all formatted in a proper way.